 25. RESTRICTIONS ON COUNCILLOR ACTIVITIES

-- i. inspect any land and/or premises which the Council has a right or duty to inspect; or - ii. issue orders, instructions or directions.
+- a.
+Unless duly authorised no councillor shall: - i. inspect any land and/or premises which the Council has a right or duty to inspect; or ii. issue orders, instructions or directions.

 26. STANDING ORDERS GENERALLY